sizovs/boring-stack/README.md

 DB_LOCATION=<db location> npm run repl
 ```

-# Testing
-A traditional front-end/back-end separation via APIs requires developing and maintaining two distinct test suites—one for testing the back-end through the API and another for testing the front-end against a mock API, which can easily fall out of sync with the actual back-end.
-This is cumbersome and clunky.
-By forgoing JSON APIs and instead sending HTML over the wire, we streamline the process, allowing us to test-drive a single app at the user level using Playwright.

 # But...
 Too many requests will overload my server.
 Instead of adding multiple servers to reduce latency and get extra horsepower (which *forces* you to move out data, which leads to even more servers to manage), reduce the load on *the* server by batching frequent or heavy requests at the edge, possibly deduplicating them, and sending them to *the* server.
 It significantly reduces latency and availability w/o adding complexity to your infrastructure.
 Thanks to [workers](https://workers.cloudflare.com/), this can be implemented in a transparent way as a “booster layer” that runs in front of your app, meaning you can develop and test your app locally without any changes.
 Besides write performance gains, certain data can be cached at the edge, improving read performance.

 # But...
 I need more than SQL.
 Don't worry.
 You can use SQLite as a [KV store](https://rodydavis.com/sqlite/key-value), [JSON store](https://rodydavis.com/sqlite/nosql) and it even has [built-in full-text search capability](https://www.sqlite.org/fts5.html).
-So, you don't even need Redis.
+So, if you choose SQLite (or Postgers), very unlikely you'll need additional databases such as Redis.

 # But...
 SQLite writes don't scale.
 It's well-known that SQLite doesn't support concurrent writes – while one process is writing, others are waiting.
 Even though you can still get thousands of iops on a single DB file, you may need higher throughput.
 Rather than complicating your architecture by splitting a system into multiple self-contained systems, you can split the database into multiple files.
 For example, `db.sqlite3` can become `users.sqlite3` and `comments.sqlite3`.
 Or, learning from Rails, you can use SQLite as a cache and queue, extracting `cache.sqlite3` and `queue.sqlite3`.
 If write throughput was a bottleneck, this approach nearly doubles your write performance.

 🧠 Advanced: once the database is split into A and B, instead of having all N nodes interact with both A and B, consider splitting your Node.js cluster so that 50% of the nodes only interact with A, and the other 50% only with B.

+# Testing
+A traditional front-end/back-end separation via APIs requires developing and maintaining two distinct test suites—one for testing the back-end through the API and another for testing the front-end against a mock API, which can easily fall out of sync with the actual back-end.
+This is cumbersome and clunky.
+By forgoing JSON APIs and instead sending HTML over the wire, we streamline the process, allowing us to test-drive a single app at the user level using Playwright.

 # Stateless
 Since the app runs in cluster mode meaning data won’t be shared across cluster nodes, make sure your app is stateless.
 Use SQLite to share states between processes.
 In some cases, instead of sharing data between nodes, consider moving the “shared logic” up to the reverse proxy (e.g. rate limiting is a good use case).
 You can also move data to the client (JWT) or use sticky sessions (less preferred) if you need consecutive requests from the same client to share data.

-# SQLite caveats
-For transactions that contain multiple statements where the first statement is not an INSERT, UPDATE, or DELETE, it is important to run the transaction as `.immediate()`.
-This ensures that SQLite will queue the write if other writes are in progress, respecting the `busy_timeout` pragma.
-If you forget to do this, SQLite will run the transaction in a deferred mode.
-This means it will attempt to acquire a write lock only when it first encounters the INSERT, UPDATE, or DELETE statement and won't respect `busy_timeout` if the database is locked for writing, leading to `sqlite_busy` errors.

-# Web analytics
+# Analytics
 For web analytics, you can use self-hosted https://plausible.io, but https://goaccess.io is also a great option because it can run on the same server (and it's not subject to ad-blocking).

 # Caddy
 I chose Caddy as a reverse proxy primarily for its ability to automatically provision and manage Let's Encrypt certificates for our server.
 If Let's Encrypt weren't a factor, I would opt for Nginx due to its extensive built-in features, like sticky sessions and rate limiting, and because I find its syntax more straightforward.

+# Bun
+Bun is great, but I prefer building on stable foundation, t.i. – Node.

 # Postgres
 Some people prefer Postgres over SQLite mainly because it's more feature-rich (Postgres gives you live migrations, read replicas, higher write concurrency, pub-sub, and much more).
 If chances of becoming Twitter-scale are high, starting with Postgres is a safer bet because you won't need to migrate from SQLite.
 The cool thing about Postgres is that you can run it next to the app, just like SQLite, and move to a separate machine if you outgrow a single box.
 One of the drawbacks is that it's much harder to achive dev/prod parity with Postgres without fuzzy solutions.
 This codebase does not support or showcases a use of Postgres.

+# SQLite caveats
+For transactions that contain multiple statements where the first statement is not an INSERT, UPDATE, or DELETE, it is important to run the transaction as `.immediate()`.
+This ensures that SQLite will queue the write if other writes are in progress, respecting the `busy_timeout` pragma.
+If you forget to do this, SQLite will run the transaction in a deferred mode.
+This means it will attempt to acquire a write lock only when it first encounters the INSERT, UPDATE, or DELETE statement and won't respect `busy_timeout` if the database is locked for writing, leading to `sqlite_busy` errors.

 # TODOS
 [ ] Backup to R2 instead of Hetzner.
 Otherwise, how do you restore the data when Hetzner is down? :-)